Rep. Matt Gaetz launches effort to oust House Speaker Kevin McCarthy

 Rep. Matt Gaetz, R-Fla., on Monday started the process for holding a vote to remove Kevin McCarthy as House speaker.

-In a speech on the House floor, Gaetz said he is introducing a "motion to vacate," the procedural first step in forcing a vote on McCarthy's future.
+Gaetz went to the House floor after regular votes were complete for the night and formally introduced a "motion to vacate," the procedural first step in forcing a vote on McCarthy's future.

+Afterwards he told reporters in the Capitol that he believes he has the votes to remove McCarthy, a statement that will be put to the test in the coming days.
+Gaetz also said the decision was based on what he views as McCarthy's refusal to adhere to concessions made to hardline members in order to win their votes to elect him speaker at the start of the year.

+"I believe the basis for the motion to vacate is Kevin McCarthy's repeated breach of the agreement that he made in January," Gaetz said.

 After introducing the measure, Gaetz or another lawmaker will have to request a vote on the resolution.
 The House would then be required to vote within two legislative days, though leadership could choose to expedite the process.